-As noted above, Phase #1 of the District includes territory located in other governmental entities that may issue or incur debt secured by the levy and collection of ad valorem taxes or assessments.
-Set forth below is an
+As noted above, Phase #2 of the District includes territory located in other governmental entities that may issue or incur debt secured by the levy and collection of ad valorem taxes or assessments.
+Set forth below is an overlapping debt table showing the outstanding indebtedness payable from ad valorem taxes with respect to property within Phase #2 of the District, as of June 15, 2018, and City debt secured by the Assessments:

-(2) Source: David Taussig & Associates.
-Derived from information presented in Table V-E and VI-A of the Service and Assessment Plan.
-See "APPENDIX B - Service and Assessment Plan".
-Includes Assessments initially levied for payment of the Bonds and the Reimbursement Agreement.
-See "SECURITY FOR THE BONDS - TIRZ Revenues May Reduce Assessments."
+Source: David Taussig & Associates.
+Derived from information presented in Table V-F and VI-A of the Service and Assessment Plan.
+See "APPENDIX B - Service and Assessment Plan."
+Includes Assessments initially levied for payment of the Bonds.
+See "SECURITY FOR THE BONDS -TIRZ Revenues May Reduce Assessments."
 Preliminary, subject to change.